khushaljethava/khushaljethava.github.io/_posts/2026-04-01-Multimodal-AI-with-Python.md

 The practical value is straightforward: real-world data rarely comes in a single format.
 Customer support tickets include screenshots.
 Medical records combine text notes with imaging scans.
 Social media posts mix text, photos, and video.
 Building AI systems that handle all of these together produces better results than chaining separate single-modality tools.

+When I built a Document AI pipeline at Codiste using fine-tuned transformers, the biggest accuracy gains came from combining OCR text extraction with visual layout features from the document images.
+Treating each modality in isolation gave us decent results, but fusing them together pushed extraction accuracy from around 82% to over 94% on complex invoice formats.

 In this guide, you will build multimodal applications using Python.
 We will cover image understanding with GPT-4 Vision, image captioning with Hugging Face transformers, audio transcription with Whisper, and finally tie everything together into a working multimodal chatbot.
 If you want to fine-tune models for specific multimodal tasks, see our guide on [Fine-Tuning LLMs with Python](/posts/Fine-Tuning-LLMs-with-Python/).

 ## Setting Up Your Environment